How Do Bankruptcy Exemptions Work In Nevada?

 The federal bankruptcy code contains a long list of exemptions that pertain to all types of property.
 However, it is important to understand that the State of Nevada has opted out of these exemptions and relies exclusively on the exemptions written into state law.
 This wrinkle in Nevada law makes it important to speak with an attorney who has experience with Nevada bankruptcies, as knowledge from other states won’t always transfer well.

 Although you can’t use federal bankruptcy exemptions, you can still rely on federal exemptions that apply outside of bankruptcy court.
 This includes protections for survivor’s benefits as well as federal retirement accounts.
-What’s more, married couples that file jointly for bankruptcy can double the exemptions outlined in state law for property that is owned by the couple.
+What’s more, married couples that file jointly for bankruptcy can double the exemptions outlined in state law for a property that is owned by the couple.

 What Property Is Exempt In Nevada?